 Baby Eye Color Calculator

 HealthGet a simplified, just-for-fun estimate of your baby's likely eye color based on both parents' eye colors.
-Not a genetic diagnostic or scientifically precise prediction.
+Not a genetic diagnostic tool or guarantee.

 Brown Eyes